MattCSmith/Project-365/README.md

 #### **Project:** Leaderboard

 Spent today double checking the optimised helper functions had been implemented correctly, before launching them.
 Smoothed over a few bugs from things I had missed.
 But the newly optimised helper functions are now live.
 Tommorrow I can make use of the new DB structure to implement some new features.

+## Day 77
+#### **Project:** Leaderboard

+Fixed up a couple of bugs and implemented the daily milestone logger, hopefully providing the ability to tweet shout out's to a couple of milestone achievers each day.
+I also started to work on a roadmap for Challenged.Dev